Skip to Content

 Instructions

-2. Toss the corn kernels with the lime zest & juice, set aside.
-Whisk together the buttermilk, eggs and vanilla, set aside.
+• Toss 4 oz corn kernels with Finely grated zest & juice of 1 lime, set aside.
+Whisk together 14 oz buttermilk, 2 large eggs and ½ teaspoon vanilla, set aside.

-I had a very hard time handling the dough in this recipe.
-It stuck to everything--my hands, my floured kneading surface, and my biscuit cutter.
+1. I had a very hard time handling the dough in this recipe.
+It stuck to everything–my hands, my floured kneading surface, and my biscuit cutter.
 I finally got enough extra flour worked into the dough, but it was maybe as much as another cup.
-I used a good quality flour--King Arthur--measuring by weight, used well=chilled butter, measured all the other ingredients carefully, and followed the directions.
+I used a good quality flour–King Arthur–measuring by weight, used well=chilled butter, measured all the other ingredients carefully, and followed the directions.
 They turned out well with good flavor, but before I try making them again, I could use some suggestions on how to make the dough easier to handle.
 Would refrigerating the dough before attempting to knead it help?
 Thanks for any help you can give me.